 If it is difficult to assess the posterior pericardium with an echo, cardiac magnetic resonance imaging (MRI) may be employed to determine whether there is an effusion present.
 In some instances, fluid collections may also become loculated.
 This is also more readily visualized with cardiac MRI than with echo .

 Chest radiography (x-ray) may be employed if echocardiography is not available.
-A chest x-ray will reveal flattening of the costophrenic angles and enlargement of the cardiac silhouette as a result of pleural effusion .
+A chest x-ray will reveal flattening of the costophrenic angles and enlargement of the cardiac silhouette as a result of both pleural and percardial effusions .

 An electrocardiograph (ECG) in a patient with DS will initially demonstrate global ST segment elevation and T-wave inversion, such as with pericarditis.
 Further inflammation of the myocardium will also result in ST segment elevations.
-A low QRS also may be observed if there is a large volume pericardial effusion present.
+Both electrical alternans (variation in amplitude or directionality of QRS from beat to beat) and/or a low voltage QRS also may be observed if there is a large volume pericardial effusion present.

 Laboratory studies that may help point toward a diagnosis of DS include an elevated white blood cell count (with a leftward shift) and elevated acute phase reactants (e.g., erythrocyte sedimentation rate and C-reactive protein).
 Additionally, there may be a high titer of anti-heart antibodies present in serology.